bakedziti420/mockup-to-site-lab/README.md

 ### Code Requirements

-- You must use display, clear, and floats to position elements on the page
+- You must use `display` and `position` to arrange elements on the page
 - You must look up and use at least two CSS properties or values that may not have been covered in class, for example:
   - `background: url("YOUR-LINK.COM")`
   - `list-style`
   - `text-decoration`
   - `text-transform`
 - You must use a single external CSS stylesheet to style all pages
-- You must use the images provided or others downloaded from the Internet to construct elements on the page
+- You must use images downloaded from the Internet to construct elements on the page
 - You must share a screenshot of your final product on Slack

 **Bonus:**